T8 React Router

 Location provider

-Server-side rendering and unit tests are the examples of the environments lacking a global location (such as window.location).
+Server-side rendering and unit tests are the examples of the environments lacking a global location object (such as window.location).
 They are the prime use cases for the location provider, <Router>.

 Let's consider an express application route as an example: